chungers/infrakit/docs/content/index.md

 # Docker for AWS and Docker for Azure beta

-Docker for AWS lets you quickly setup and configure a working Docker 1.12 swarm-mode install on Amazon Web Services and on Azure.
+Docker for AWS and Azure let you quickly set up and configure a working Docker 1.12 swarm-mode install on Amazon Web Services and on Azure.

 Docker for AWS and Azure are available in private beta for testing.
 They’re free to use (AWS and Azure will charge for resource use).

 Sign up for the beta on [beta.docker.com](https://beta.docker.com/).

-## Docker for AWS signup details
+## Docker for AWS sign-up details

 When you fill out the sign-up form, make sure you fill in all of the fields, especially the AWS Account Number (12 digit value, i.e. 012345678901).
 Docker for AWS uses a custom AMI that is currently private, and we need your AWS ID in order to give your account access to the AMI.
 If you have more than one AWS account that you use (testing, stage, production, etc), email us <docker-for-iaas@docker.com> after you have filled out the form with the list of additional account numbers that need access.
 Make sure you put the primary account in the form that you filled out, as it might take time for the other account numbers to get added to your profile.